how to format a comics script

 Click here for a TEMPLATE FOR 1997-2004 MICROSOFT WORD. (*.dot)

-UPDATE!
-The joy of open sourcing: Writer Rob Marland took my template and added fields to automatically add lettering and panel numbers.
+UPDATES!
+The joy of open sourcing: Writers Michael Patrick McMullen and Rob Marland modified my template in useful ways.
+Michael made one for the Scrivener word processing program (which I highly recommend).
+Rob added fields to automatically add lettering and panel numbers.
 I am not a fan of auto-numbering but I also type about 90 words a minute (the joys of being an ex-temp) so manually adjusting the numbers is not a big deal for me.
 You, however, may feel differently, so here are his templates:

 Click here to download ROB MARLAND'S TEMPLATE WITH AUTO-NUMBERING FIELDS. (*.dotx)